 Ken & Cally: When in countries that don't have English as a national language, tourists who just assume the locals will speak English.
 We always try to learn a few words of the local language, even if it's just greetings, thank you, yes and no (and how to order two beers -- that's essential).

 TA: Which underrated destination deserves to be more famous?

 Ken & Cally: Albania.
 We visited last year and loved it.
 It has an interesting history, great beaches and friendly people.
 Most young Albanians speak English so it was easy to travel about.
 It was also very cheap by European standards.
 We reckon that it will take off in the next few years.

-Ken & Cally: That it's easier than you think to organise your own trips.
-You just need a computer, a smartphone and a few good apps and websites.
+Ken & Cally: That it's easier than you think to organize your own trips.
+You just need a computer, a smartphone, and a few good apps and websites.
 And apart from being fun to do it yourself you'll save money.